ballerina-platform/module-ballerina-etl/examples/product-catalog-processing/README.md

 ## Overview

-This project demonstrates the use of the `ballerina/etl` module in Ballerina to automate product catalog data processing.
+This example demonstrates the use of the `ballerina/etl` module in Ballerina to automate product catalog data processing.
 It extracts, transforms, encrypts, categorizes, and loads product data into a MySQL database.

 ## Implementation